Birmingham, Liverpool and London; sculptor, cabinet maker and designer (d.1818)

 While Bullock’s precise whereabouts cannot be confirmed between 1801 and 1803, by 1804, describing himself as ‘Modeller and Sculptor’, he was sharing premises with his brother William at 24, Lord Street, Liverpool.
 On 27 June 1804 he announced his move to William Stoakes’s looking glass manufactory at 48, Church Street, Liverpool.
 This partnership as ‘Bullock and Stoakes, General Furnishers and Marble Workers lasted until October 1806.
 Bullock advertised his ‘Grecian Rooms at Mr Stoakes Looking Glass Manufactory… this day re-opened where are the most extensive collection of Bronze and Bronzed Figures… Marble Tables, Chimney Pieces… see the Rich Gothic Furniture, Armour &c which he has designed and executed for… Cholmondeley Castle’.
 This was available to be viewed, prior to its dispatch [Liverpool Chronicle, 4 September 1805].
 This is the first furniture Bullock is known to have designed.
 In 1804 he exhibited a bust of William Roscoe, the celebrated Liverpool abolitionist, poet and scholar.
 Roscoe appears to have helped Bullock's career, for Thomas Johnes of Hafod wrote to Roscoe on 15 March 1808 concerning ‘a protege of yours Mr Bullock a very clever fellow who is to fit up my home…’ [Liverpool Public Lib., Roscoe papers 398].
 In 1810 Bullock showed nine busts in the Liverpool Academy of which he was founding President from 1810–12; Blundell was Patron until the following year, when that role was taken by the Prince Regent.
 By June 1807 Bullock's partnership was over; he advertised that his partnership with ‘Mr Stoakes… has been dissolved… Bullock has removed his Grecian Room from Church Street to No 23 Bold Street’ [Liverpool Chronicle, 3 June 1807].
 But from 1809 to 1810 he was again in partnership, this time with Sir John Soane's celebrated assistant J. M. Gandy.
 The firm was styled ‘Bullock, George & Joseph Gandy, architects, modellers, sculptors, marble masons, cabinet makers and upholsterers 55 Church Street’ [Gore’s Directory of Liverpool, 1810].
 The firm did not prosper, for Gandy wrote to Soane from Liverpool on 1 September 1810: ‘The affair of the Liverpool Academy… took a serious turn a few days after you left us, my partner insisting… that the partnership interest was most deeply hurt by my refusal of joining with him as one of the members of the Liverpool Academy… the result was to separate publicly on the 22 Sept 1810’ [A. T. Bolton, The Portrait of Sir John Soane (1927), p.
 126].

 Furniture tentatively identified through the ‘Finished Stock’ sale catalogue is discussed and illustrated in Wainwright et al. (1988), nos 32 to 36; a pair of candelabra is at the Walker Art Gallery, Liverpool; a ‘pier commode’ in the National Gallery of Victoria (2013.25) is probably lot 44 from day two of the sale and a table in a private collection is thought to be lot 45.
+A piece of furniture in the Carnegie Museum of Art, Pittsburgh, bears the stamp 'G. Bullock' on the fore-edge of each drawer (CMOA 2013.63).

 It is evident from the considerable corpus of documented work, much of which has been identified since Clive Wainwright’s original DEFM entry (1986), that Bullock uses a wide range of exotic woods and marbles in his furniture production.
 Later in his career, however, he made a particular virtue of using native British woods and marbles.
 There were strong commercial and patriotic reasons for this during the Napoleonic wars, although a similar move towards native woods also took place in France.
 His use of native woods and marbles was often commented upon: ‘British Oak Furniture — This novel article first brought to a degree of perfection by Mr Bullock’ [The Times, 1 July 1819].
 In a geological lecture in Liverpool a Mr Bakewell described Mona marble as ‘a beautiful Green Stone which is found in a part of the island of Angelsea the property of Mr George Bullock’ [Liverpool Mercury, 30 August 1811].
 Bullock also used Scottish marbles (illus.
 Wainwright et al. (1988), no. 9).
 Two oak boxes by Bullock (illus.
 Wainwright et al. (1988), no. 32) contain samples of various marbles and one has the words ‘Mona Marble’ inlaid into its top: were the original samples in these boxes, acquired in 1819 by Sir William Gordon Cumming (see commissions below) perhaps shown to customers by Bullock?
 Bullock first mentioned ‘specimens of his quarries in Anglesea’ in 1806.
 Mona marble chimney pieces were illustrated along with Bullock furniture in Ackermann's The Repository of Arts, Literature, Commerce, Manufactures, Fashions and Politics (illus.
 Wainwright et al. (1988), no. 56) during his lifetime, and later.